erc-dharma/dharma/readme.md

 # dharma

-This is the newest code for the DHARMA project.
+This is the code for the DHARMA application.

 ## Dependencies